Social Media and You Module

 - Learn how to use your profile here effectively:

 The “Add Link or Upload File” option lets you add illustrative examples of your experience with an employer, which might include marketing campaigns, news articles, press releases, research reports, and even interactive media.
-You can also request former employers, teachers, and colleagues to give you LinkedIn recommendations.
+You can also ask former employers, teachers, and colleagues to give LinkedIn recommendations.

 Facebook – Find or reconnect with contacts; Ask for feedback or information.
-Keep in mind, though, that Facebook is mostly personal content.
+Keep in mind, though, that Facebook is primarily personal content.

 - “Like” a specific company’s Facebook page; interact on their page through comments and liking statuses.